What do the “overall chances” of winning mean for Scratch-Off games?

 We urge players to review and fully understand the chances of winning before playing any scratch-off game from any state!

-Overall odds of winning are calculated in this way: the total number of tickets in a game is divided by the total number of prizes in that game.
+Overall odds of winning are calculated in this way: the total number of tickets printed for a game is divided by the total number of prizes in that game.

 The chances of winning are not influenced by where a ticket is sold.
 Scratch-Offs are distributed at random, meaning the state lottery and its retailers do not know where winning tickets will be sold.
 We learn that only after a prize has been claimed.